unitdevusd/pacbeauty/README.md

 All the design process was developed paying attention to the User Experience.
 Making sure that the users' experience is as positive as posible, easy to follow and well structured.

 I have added four pages for the website the home, services, products and contact us.The nav bar contains links to all four pages.
-The home page contains images of the salon as carousel, about the Purple Studio Hair Salon, reviews from the customers.
+The home page contains images of the salon as carousel, about the Teresa's Beauty Salon Hair Salon, reviews from the customers.
 The services page contains the services and price lists.
 The product page displayes all the products that are used in the hair salon, I have used card to display each product and each card as a link to the website of the products so that customers can familiarise with products.
 The Contact page contains a small form to sent concerns and reviews to the salon, a google map Iframe to show the location, Phone Number and email Id to contact and open hours of the salon. the footer contains the contact details and Open hours.